Program Description

 - Persian literary traditions from early Persian prose and poetics to the end of the Classical period

-Evidently, requirements are adjusted to the interests of the students, but basic language skills are expected of them all, whether concentrating in languages, religions, or history of Ancient Iran.
+Requirements are adjusted to the interests of the students, but basic language skills are expected of them all, whether concentrating in languages, religions, or history of ancient Iran.